ErikOSorensen/dummyload_headphones/README.md

 - Rotary encoder in front for manually choosing a load (push switch for choosing adjusting R or C).
 - A 16x2 LCD display for a) printing ip-address at boot time and b) one line for chosen R, one line for chosen C (and for indicating if the rotary encoder would change R or C).

+# Design notes

+## How to divide the work

+- The Pi Pico probably belongs on a board together with the rotary encoder and the relay interface chips.
+This board would also have a lot of connectors:
+  - I2C and power to the display (4 pins).
+  - SPI and power to the ethernet adapter (6 pins).
+  - USB to the back.
+  - IDC connector to the relay board.
+- The relay board
+  - An IDC connector from the controller board.
+  - An connector to the input jack on the front.
+- The front panel
+  - Input from amp, 1/4 inch.
+  - 2 x XLR out
+  - Wiring from amp in to XLR sense out.
+- The back panel
+  - The ethernet adapter needs to be fixed to the back panel
+  - A USB extension that can be routed to the Pi Pico on the controller board.

+## Programming the Pi Pico

+I would like to program the Pi Pico in Python.
+There are two Python dialects that are relevant.
+The Circuit Python from Adafruit and Micro Python (which Circuit Python is derived from).
+My experience is with the Circuit Python.